 Environmental Day

-Students cleaning a nearby trading centre on Environmental Day
+Students cleaning up on Environmental Day